yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Using Solution Explorer navigate to TicketOrderService.cs underneath the Controllers folder in the ContosoEvents.WebApi project.
+1. Using Solution Explorer navigate to TicketOrderService.cs underneath the Controllers folder in the ContosoEvents.WebApi project

-2. Locate the CancelOrder method.
+2. Locate the CancelOrder method

 3. Locate and complete the lines commented with //TODO: Task 3.1 to //TODO: Task 3.3

-4. Save TicketOrderService.cs.
+4. Save TicketOrderService.cs

 #### Exit criteria: